The National Broadband Network (NBN) and domestic life

 It will report on how the appropriation of the NBN influences daily life, varies geographically, and evolves over time.
 The NBN will have implications for all kinds of domestic consumption, communication, labour, entertainment, and leisure practices.
 Our research is critical if scholars, policy makers and industries are to understand the shifting possibilities and evolving dynamics of NBN technologies and services.

-To better understand the located dynamics of domestic NBN appropriation, this project is sensitive to and focus on the temporal, social, technical, economic, and geographic variables involved.
+To better understand the located dynamics of domestic NBN appropriation, this project is sensitive to and focused on the temporal, social, technical, economic, and geographic variables involved.